SHARE via

 Significance Of NEET Passing Marks

-The Passing marks in NEET play an important role in your MBBS journey.
-Qualifying marks determine whether you can pursue the MBBS course you are preparing for the next attempt.
-NTA sets the minimum qualifying marks and varies based on your category.
+To get the passing marks in NEET is very important for your MBBS journey.
+These qualifying marks decide whether you can move ahead or need to prepare again for the next attempt.
+The National Testing Agency (NTA) sets these minimum marks every year, and they differ based on your category.

 NEET Admission Cut-Off Vs NEET Minimum Qualifying